gambolputty/wiktionary-de-parser/README.md

 bz = BZ2File(bzfile_path)

 for record in Parser(bz):
-    if 'language' not in record or record['language'] != 'Deutsch': continue
+    if 'langCode' not in record or record['langCode'] != 'de': continue
     # do stuff with 'record'
 ```